 Many real estate agents work for themselves as independent contractors.
 Real estate agents have the privilege of setting their own hours and deciding for themselves how to manage their time and priorities.
 As a result, you can work from home, rent out an office, set your own goals, and work as much as you’d like without necessarily reporting to anyone.

+Why is real estate a good career?
 Once you establish your business, you’ll be able to be more flexible with your hours as you gain more clients.

 Real Estate Is Always Changing